deepansharya1111/GCP_Learnings/GCP_Architect_Learnings.md

-Stackdriver I.e, "Google Cloud operations" Monitoring page can help in monitoring resources that are distributed over different projects in Google Cloud Platform and consolidating reporting under the same Monitoring dashboard. https://www.techtarget.com/searchcloudcomputing/definition/Google-Stackdriver
+Stackdriver I.e, "Google Cloud operations" Monitoring page can help in monitoring resources that are distributed over different projects in Google Cloud Platform and consolidating reporting under the same Monitoring dashboard. https://www.techtarget.com/searchcloudcomputing/definition/Google-Stackdriver Stackdriver Logging is a Google Cloud service that allows you to store, search, analyze, and alert on logs and events from your infrastructure and applications.
+It provides a central repository for all the logs generated by various services in your project, including GKE.

-To change Service account of an existing VM:
-Download the JSON private key for the service account, ssh into the VM, and save the JSON under the "~/.gcloud/" directory with a filename like "compute-engine-service-account.json".
-Then, set the environment variable "GOOGLE_APPLICATION_CREDENTIALS" to the path of this file.
-This will configure the Google Cloud SDK and other applications running on the VM to use this service account.

-IAM Role of Compute Storage Admin includes the necessary permissions to create, delete, and manage snapshots of persistent disks in Compute Engine.

-Secure Shell (SSH) connections use port 22 and
+⭐ Secure Shell (SSH) connections use port 22 and
-RDP connections use port 3389
+⭐ RDP connections use port 3389